microsoft/ApplicationInsights-Android/README.md

 ## <a name="2"></a> Automatic collection of life-cycle events

 This only works in Android SDK version 15 and up (Ice Cream Sandwich+) and is enabled by default.
-Don't forget to set the Application instance when setting up ApplicationInsights (otherwise auto collection will be disabled):
+Don't forget to set the Application instance when setting up Application Insights (otherwise auto collection will be disabled):

 ```java
 ApplicationInsights.setup(this, getApplication()); //setup